 - Inventory management (by conversion activity or by availability)

-Another example of unsupervised machine learning is Hidden Markov Model.
-It is one of the more elaborate ML algorithms - statical model that analyzes the features of data and groups it accordingly.
+Another example of unsupervised machine learning is the Hidden Markov Model.
+It is one of the more elaborate ML algorithms - a statical model that analyzes the features of data and groups it accordingly.

 Hidden Markov Model is a variation of the simple Markov chain that includes observations over the state of data, which adds another perspective on the data gives the algorithm more points of reference.